hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 - `/home` directory quota is 1GB.
 - `/home` directory has inode quota of 10K.
 - `/software/` directory has inode quota of 100K per user.
-- `/scratch/` directory has a quota of 1M per user.
+- `/scratch/` directory has inode quota of 1M per user.
 - `/scratch/` files are deleted after 21 days of inactivity.

 # Access